 Prewash any natural fibres that you will be washing in the future, as some shrinkage may occur.
 We recommend prewashing in the same way you will wash your fabric in the future - including drying.
 Wash all brights, darks and lights separately as some colours may run in their first few washes.

 Chiffon comes in many types but generally use a low temperature for all chiffon.
 Iron while damp.

 SILK chiffon is the most delicate.
 Follow care instructions of silk (except ironing), but be extra gentle when handling it, i.e., handwashing, pressing dry, ironing.

 Use moderate temperature when ironing.
 Iron while damp.

-High temperature might cause silk to yellow and fade.
+The high temperature might cause silk to yellow and fade.

-Silk is sensitive to sunlight and might spoil under strong sunlight so do not hang them outside to dry!
+Silk is sensitive to sunlight and might spoil under strong sunlight, so do not hang them outside to dry!

 How to Care for Silk After Washing

 Silk is a high maintenance fabric, but the steps you can take to keep it looking its best are simple and worth the effort.
 Apart from taking care of the garment when washing and drying, you can also do more to care for your silks, from handling wrinkles and creases to storing silk.

 Turn garment inside out and turn the iron to low heat or the silk setting.